warrickbayman/Loom/readme.md

 Loom is a super simple way to work with units of time (hours, minutes, seconds, etc).

 ## Why?
-Because who know what this means?
+Because who knows what this means?

 ```php
 $something = someFunctionWithTime(7200);